Boys' Club (Parks and Recreation): Cultural references

 The social networking site developed for the pit project is inspired by sites like MySpace and Facebook, which were extremely popular when the episode was first broadcast.
-Leslie makes a public apology to all female government officials in alphabetical order, starting with Minnesota Republican Rep. Michele Bachmann, Wisconsin Democratic Rep. Tammy Baldwin (Democrat, Wisconsin) and Illinois Democratic Rep. Melissa Bean.
+Leslie makes a public apology to all female government officials in alphabetical order, starting with Minnesota Republican Rep. Michele Bachmann, Wisconsin Democratic Rep. Tammy Baldwin and Illinois Democratic Rep. Melissa Bean.
 On her desk, Leslie has framed photos of U.S. Secretary of State Hillary Clinton and former Supreme Court Justice Sandra Day O'Connor.
 The apology scene was filmed with the camera on a tripod, something seldom done in the documentary-style series.
 In one scene, Andy is seen playing Mario Kart Wii with the Wii wheel accessory.
 An online game of Scrabble is visible on the computer screen in Ron's office during one scene.
 It is exactly the same Scrabble game he had been playing with Tom in the previous episode, "The Reporter".
 While preparing Leslie for her ethics board review, Tom asks if she has ever fantasized about Ron "covered in Powerade".
 This is a reference to commercials for the sports drink, in which athletes sweat the multi-colored liquid while working out.